marly-ai/marly/README.md

 # Marly

 Marly is a schema-based document retrieval service designed to help you efficiently structure data from various documents like PDFs, PowerPoints, or Word files.
-By leveraging advanced language models, Marly transforms unstructured data into organized, structured information that you can easily use in any downstream operation, such as loading into a database, making API calls, or providing context for complex Q&A tasks in your agentic workflows.
+By leveraging language models, Marly transforms unstructured data into organized, structured information that you can easily use in any downstream operation, such as loading into a database, making API calls, or providing context for complex Q&A tasks in your agentic workflows.
 All this is done without needing a vector database.
 With Marly, you can extract data based on multiple schemas from numerous documents with just one API call, simplifying the process of building multi-step workflows with unstructured documents.

 # What is a Schema?
 ---